 We love children and value them as full participants in our community.
 We pray for them and sing a simple children's chorus together each week.
-Children are warmly invited to read scripture during the service as they are comfortable (for example, see our child-led Christ the King service!).
+Children are warmly invited to volunteer as readers, singers, and pray-ers during the service as they are comfortable (for example, see our child-led Christ the King service!).

-Children worshipping on Zoom enjoy snuggling on the couch, running around the living room, or even eating lunch during our online service.
-Those worshiping in person are invited to take advantage of our children's materials onsite.
-The preacher always includes a prompt for kids to create something in response to the scripture readings.
+Children worshiping on Zoom enjoy snuggling on the couch, running around the living room, or even eating breakfast during our online service.
+The preacher includes a prompt for kids to create something in response to the scripture readings.